JaromirProchazka/AnalyserProjectDecription/README.md

 ## Transaction Analyzer in PlutoWallet

 In the Plutowallet, the Analyzer code can be found in **Plutowallet.Model >> ChopsticksModel.cs**.
-There you can find the interfaces for the client-server communication and mainly the `ChopsticksModel.SimulateCallAsync` and `ChopsticksModel.SimulateXcmCallAsync`.
+There you can find the interfaces for the client-server communication and mainly the `ChopsticksModel.SimulateCallAsync` and `ChopsticksModel.SimulateXcmCallAsync` which facilitate the communication with Chopsticks run on Server.

 Also in the **PlutoWallet >> Components >> TransactionAnalyzer**, you can find the UI Components used for displaying the analysis results.